txt/aa24/docs/03landscape.md

 FYI, while it is not commonly stated, in my view, Landscape analytics generalizes a range of algorithms from different fields:
-- When used on the $𝑋$ shape, landscape analytics might be called “clustering”.
+- When used on the_𝑋_ shape, landscape analytics might be called “clustering”.

-- And once we find what parts of $X$ parts to what parts of $Y$ then we can do prediction (regression and classification to predict numbers and symbols)
+- And once we find what parts of_X_ parts to what parts of_Y_ then we can do prediction (regression and classification to predict numbers and symbols)
-- And the delta between different parts of the landscape (with dufferent $Y$ scores) might be called "planning" or "optimizaton"
+- And the delta between different parts of the landscape (with dufferent_Y_ scores) might be called "planning" or "optimizaton"
-- When used on the $𝑋, 𝑌$ shape, if we only sample a few times at each part of the landscape, then limited sampling might be called “semi-supervised learning”;
+- When used on the_𝑋, 𝑌_ shape, if we only sample a few times at each part of the landscape, then limited sampling might be called “semi-supervised learning”;
-- Similarly, in a joint analysis of the $𝑋, 𝑌$ shape, if we bias our “leaps” towards regions that (in the past) had good $𝑌$ scores,
+- Similarly, in a joint analysis of the_𝑋, 𝑌_ shape, if we bias our “leaps” towards regions that (in the past) had good_𝑌_ scores,
   - landscape analytics might be called “reinforcement learning”.
-- And if we use landscape analytics to jointly explore the $Y$ goals such as performance shapes, then this could be called
+- And if we use landscape analytics to jointly explore the_Y_ goals such as performance shapes, then this could be called
    “hyperparameter optimization”